 Contact the domain holder and/or admin-c by letter, fax or e-mail and tell them about your concerns.
 To find out from their log files which individual is responsible and possibly to take further steps, the domain holder or admin-c needs full and precise information from you (mail header and/or exact time/time zone, domain, IP address, and so on).

 2. If the source is a domain or subdomain under another country code Top Level Domain (ccTLD), that is where you should go for your whois search.
 IANA can tell you which registries are responsible for all the world's ccTLDs.

 3. If the source is a domain or subdomain under a generic Top Level Domain (gTLD), such as .com or .info, you should use the Internic whois search to obtain information about the domain holder.

-4. If the source is an IP address (such as: 192.168.111.80), the first thing you must know is that the IP address space is currently being administered by four different organizations around the world.
+4. If the source is an IP address (such as: 192.168.111.80), the first thing you must know is that the IP address space is currently being administered by five different organizations around the world.
 You can find out the name of the domain holder and/or administrative contact (admin-c) by making whois searches in the appropriate network:

 - RIPE NCC (Europe): www.ripe.net/perl/whois

 - APNIC (Asia): www.apnic.net/apnic-bin/whois.pl